jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     <format-color-picker id="backgroundColor" property="BackgroundColor" config="config"></format-color-picker>
     ```

 1. Now by launching [PI Coresight][1], you will see you can right click on the symbol to configure it.
-When the configuration pane opens, the two color pickers defined in the config HTML are listed, but they have no effect.
+When the configuration pane opens, the two color pickers defined in the config HTML are listed, but they have no effect on the symbol.
-1. To hook up the color pickers to the presentation, we must modify the presentation layer to use those variables.
+1. To hook up the color pickers to the presentation, we must modify the presentation layer to use those variables that were previously defined on the symbol's scope.
+Here we are changing the div's style to an AngularJS helper, [ng-style](https://docs.angularjs.org/api/ng/directive/ngStyle).
+This allows us to use data binding to hook up the variables set on the config object to the symbol's presentation.

     ```html
     <div ng-style="{background: config.BackgroundColor, color: config.TextColor}">